 - Give them a variety of healthy foods as they slowly learn to eat solid foods.

 - Refrain from giving them sweet and salty foods.
 Not only are they not the healthiest options, but they can also affect your baby’s eating habits in the future.

 - In traditional weaning, it means that you need to look out for signs that your baby is full.
 You may notice them turning away from the spoon or being fussy when you push the spoon into their mouth.
 For BLW, they might just stop picking on their food.

 - Stay away from eggs and peanut butter early on as they may cause food allergies.
 Also, no honey until they are one year old.

-- For BLW, avoid foods that are hard, small and round, and sticky.
+- Baby-led weaning means avoiding foods that are hard, small and round, and sticky.